• Skip to Content

 E. GRADUATION

-- Degree in Doctor of Jurisprudence: This block verifies that all requirements, including required courses, the minimum GPA requirement, and the ninety-one-hour credit requirement, have been met.
+• Degree in Doctor of Jurisprudence: This block verifies that all requirements, including required courses, the minimum GPA requirement, and the total credit hour credit requirement, have been met.

-- Major in Law - J.D.: This block verifies that all required courses (i.e., first-year courses, Appellate Advocacy, Professional Responsibility, seminar, perspective course, capstone requirement) have been completed and that any applicable grade requirements for those courses (e.g., a grade of C or better in Appellate Advocacy) have been satisfied.
+• Major in Law - J.D.: This block verifies that all required courses have been completed and that any applicable grade requirements for those courses have been satisfied.

-- Law Courses: This block is a summation of all law courses that are being used to meet the ninety-one-hour course requirement.
+• Law Courses: This block is a summation of all law courses that are being used to meet the total credit hour course requirement.

-- Law Electives: This block shows the number of electives a student may have to complete in order to meet the 91 credit requirement.
-This number will vary for each student depending on the courses they choose to take for the Capstone, Seminar and Perspectives requirements.
+• Law Electives: This block shows the number of electives a student may have to complete in order to meet the total credit hour requirement.

-- Non-Curricular Coursework- This block includes any law course designated under the "outside the classroom" rule to ensure that students do not exceed the 26 credit hour limit.
+• Non-Curricular Coursework: This block includes any law course designated under the "Study Outside the Classroom" rule to ensure that students do not exceed this credit hour limit.

-- AOE- This block verifies that all requirements for the four optional Areas of Emphasis are completed.
+• AOE: This block verifies that all requirements for the optional Areas of Emphasis are completed.

-- Fallthrough: The Fallthrough block is a block for courses that are not being used to satisfy any other requirements in your audit (i.e., ninety-one-hour requirement, first-year requirements).
+• Fallthrough: The Fallthrough block is a block for courses that are not being used to satisfy any other requirements in your audit.

-- Insufficient/Withdrawn/Repeated: This block shows courses that you have withdrawn from or failed, courses that were taken more than once (but were not repeatable for credit), and audited courses.
+• Insufficient/Withdrawn/Repeated: This block shows courses that you have withdrawn from or failed, courses that were taken more than once (but were not repeatable for credit), courses with incomplete grades, and audited courses.

 E.2 Hours to Graduate